-On top of maintaining quality in a call center and consistency in the customer experience, the quality department can keep costs low by managing their agents’ efficiency.
+On top of maintaining quality assurance in a call center and consistency in the customer experience, the quality department can keep costs low by managing their agents’ efficiency.

-More Than A Machine
+More Than a Machine

 You can use a call system to gather a wealth of helpful data on customers’ interactions, such as Average Handling Time (AHT), hold times, call volume and more.
 This helps you analyze the basic service factors that have a major impact on customer experience, but you need more for the best results.

-Getting A Third-Party Perspective
+Getting a Third-Party Perspective